 - Baby Teeth Cleaning

 Healthy baby teeth, although eventually replaced, are a pivotal step in the development and growth of a child’s permanent teeth.
 An important first step towards a healthy child’s mouth, a child’s first tooth may erupt as early as in a few months.
 It is crucial to clean your baby’s gums and newly erupted teeth after meals, bottles, and medicine use, using a soft washcloth.
 Please replace toothbrushes every three months and check with your dentist about when and what toothpastes are appropriate for your child prior to use.
-If you have any questions regarding oral health or an appointment, please feel free to contact us.

 Combining a unique kid-friendly atmosphere with the rare qualifications of true pediatric-trained professionals.
 Come experience a level of care that makes a difference!